-Taiwan has four seasons such as Spring (March – May), Summer (June – September), Autumn (October – November), and Winter (December – February).
+Taiwan has four seasons such as Spring (March-May), Summer (June – September), Autumn (October – November), and Winter (December – February).
 We went there during winter, so it was raining foggy and raining most of the time.
-If you are planning to visit there during winter season, make sure you bring bubble jacket.
-However, temperature will vary depending on where you are in the country.
+If you are planning to visit there during the winter season, make sure you bring a bubble jacket.
+However, the temperature will vary depending on where you are in the country.

 Shandao – Lungshan Temple

 Shandao is one of the largest Buddhist temples in Taipei.
 Shandao Temple was built-in Japanese rule period.
 It was called Jōdo-shū Taihoku Betsu-in (浄土宗台北別院), which was a branch temple of Jōdo-shū. (cited: wiki) This was our first stop after we arrived in Taipei as it was too early to check in.
 So, we exploit our time instead and visited some temples nearby.

 Lungshan Temple is the most well-known temple in Taiwan.
 This is located in the old village part of Taipei, Wanhua District, take the MRT blue line to the Lungshan temple at exit 1.
 This temple has stood the test of time and last through several natural disasters and wars.
 This is one of the largest and old temples in Taiwan.
 Entrance fee here is free, but donations are accepted to maintain the conservation of the temple.